eleniums/mining-post/README.md

 - [ ] Better locking system.
 Helper methods maybe?
 - [ ] Need a way to save player data.
 Postgres or maybe just hack JSON file for now?
 - [ ] More ranks?
 Like amatuer and apprentice and mining engineer?
+- [ ] Related to ranks, adjust salaries.
+Should start with a very low salary.
 - [ ] Add a mine/dig option?
 Use pickaxes to get minerals?
 - [ ] Maybe a prospect option to find more land?